Remote Education Provision at the UCL Academy:

 How will my child access any online remote education you are providing?

-The Academy uses the Google for Education platform.
+The Academy uses the Google Workspace for Education platform.
 All students are provided with an Academy account for this.
 Within this, student work will be set on Google Classroom, which will also provide the links to access the live lessons and the provision to submit work.
 Students can use Google Classroom or Gmail to communicate with their teacher outside of live lessons too during normal school hours.

 Please see the Guardian’s Guides to Google Tools document that can provide more information on the Google for Education platform.